-Last year Newfoundlanders and Labradorians donated $350,000 to the CFSA.
-With that we are able to purchase and distribute more than $17 million worth of food to deserving families and individuals.
+Last year Newfoundlanders and Labradorians donated more than $800,000 to the CFSA.
+With that we are able to purchase and distribute more than $16 million worth of food to deserving families and individuals.

 Every year Newfoundlanders and Labradorians donate eight million pounds of food to the CFSA for distribution to the provincial food banks.